|

 Cause: Too much flour.

-Solution: Use a kitchen scale for accuracy or the spoon and level the measuring cup before mixing.
+Solution: Use a kitchen scale or spoon for accuracy and level the measuring cup before mixing.
 If you do not have a scale, spoon flour over the top of the measuring cup and then use a knife to level it.

 Why Didn’t My Cookies Expand?